Register of beneficial owners: how and when to register?

 • a fee of 700 crowns in the case of a foundation, an institute, a public benefit corporation and a legal arrangement established for a public benefit purpose;

-• a fee of CZK 800 shall be paid in the case of a commercial corporation, other than a housing and social cooperative, provided that the registration does not include a description of the structure of the relationships or if the description of the structure of the relationships contains information on less than 4 persons or legal arrangements;
+• a fee of CZK 800 shall be paid in the case of a commercial corporation, except for a housing and social cooperative, provided that the registration does not include a description of the structure of the relationships or if the description of the structure of the relationships contains information on less than 4 persons or legal arrangements;

 • You shall paya fee of CZK 1,200 in the case of a legal arrangement, except for a legal arrangement established for a public benefit purpose;